DarioDemix/cytoscape-panzoom-in-angular/README.md

 # CytoscapePanzoomInAngular

-A simple demonstration of how implement cytoscape-panzoom in an Angular project.
+A simple demonstration of to how implement cytoscape-panzoom in an Angular project.

 ## Development server